Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives: Introduction

 We introduce \textbf{Anonpsy}, a graph-guided de-identification framework that (1) converts the input psychiatric case text into a modifiable semantic graph of clinical entities; (2) performs controlled, graph-constrained perturbations of narrative elements; and (3) generates a coherent narrative via graph-conditioned text generation.
 By decoupling event structure from surface text, Anonpsy preserves clinically relevant structure while substantially reducing re-identification risk.

-\paragraph{Contributions.} We make the following contributions: \begin{itemize} \item We formulate psychiatric history text de-identification as a structured generation problem and introduce a dynamically editable semantic graph representation. \item We propose a graph-constrained perturbation and generation framework that selectively alters identifying narrative content while preserving clinically essential temporal, diagnostic, and causal structure. \item We provide comprehensive expert and GPT-5-based evaluations demonstrating improved privacy protection and structural fidelity compared to strong LLM-only rewriting baselines. \end{itemize}
+\paragraph{Contributions.} We make the following contributions: \begin{itemize} \item We formulate psychiatric history text de-identification as a structured generation problem and introduce a dynamically editable semantic graph representation. \item We propose a graph-constrained perturbation and generation framework that selectively alters identifying narrative content while preserving clinically essential temporal, diagnostic, and causal structure. \item We provide comprehensive expert and GPT-5-based evaluations demonstrating improved privacy protection and structural fidelity compared to strong LLM-only rewriting baselines. \item We provide comprehensive expert, automated, and component-level ablation analyses demonstrating complementary roles of structural decomposition and perturbation ordering. \end{itemize}